Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - The anatomical organization of the LGN supports the idea that the retina gives rise to streams of information that are processed in parallel.
 - The layers of the LGN mirror the different types of ganglion cells as each ganglion type (P-type, M-type, nonM-nonP type) is processed by a different LGN layer.
 ![Figure 10.9]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-9.png" | absolute_url }})
-- Retinotopy: the two dimensional mapping of the surface of the retina to the subsequent structures.
+- *Retinotopy*: the two dimensional mapping of the surface of the retina to the subsequent structures.
 - E.g. Neighboring retina cells feed neighboring LGN cells.
 ![Figure 10.11]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-11.png" | absolute_url }})
 - Like the LGN, the cortex is also divided into layers.
 ![Figure 10.13]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-13.png" | absolute_url }})
-- Spiny stellate cells: small neurons with spine-covered dendrites that radiate out from the cell body.
+- *Spiny stellate cells*: small neurons with spine-covered dendrites that radiate out from the cell body.
-- Pyramidal cells: neurons that are covered with spines and have a single thick dendrite that goes towards the outside of the brain.
+- *Pyramidal cells*: neurons that are covered with spines and have a single thick dendrite that goes towards the outside of the brain.
 - Only pyramidal cells send axons out of the striate cortex.
 - Magnocellular LGN neurons project primarily to layer IVC$$\alpha$$ , and parvocellular LGN neurons project to layer IVC$$\beta$$ .
 ![Figure 10.14]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-14.png" | absolute_url }})
 - The left and right eye inputs into layer IV of the striate cortex are still separate as they show up as a series of alternating bands like the stripes on a zebra.
 ![Figure 10.17]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-17.png" | absolute_url }})
 - However, the layer IVC merges both eyes and has neurons that have binocular receptive fields.
-- Binocular receptive field: when a neuron has two receptive fields, one in both eyes.
+- *Binocular receptive field*: when a neuron has two receptive fields, one in both eyes.
 - Retinotopy is preserved in layer IVC because the binocular receptive fields are "looking" at the same point in the visual field.
 This suggests that the way both eyes are wired is extremely precise.
-- Orientation selectivity: when a neuron’s response is greatest to a bar of light with a specific orientation.
+- *Orientation selectivity*: when a neuron’s response is greatest to a bar of light with a specific orientation.
 ![Figure 10.20]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-20.png" | absolute_url }})
-- Direction selectivity: when a neuron’s response is greatest to a bar of light with a specific direction and orientation.
+- *Direction selectivity*: when a neuron’s response is greatest to a bar of light with a specific direction and orientation.
 ![Figure 10.22]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-22.png" | absolute_url }})
 - Direction-selective cells are a subset of orientation-selective cells in V1.
 - How structure relates to function in the visual system